 5-9 copies only 50p each; 10 or more only 45p each - post free.
 Send cash with order first time, please: after that, if you want a regular standing order, we'll give you a month to pay.
-For special occasions like demos or big return.
+For special occasions like demos or big meetings, we'll supply you sale or return.
 Normally, however, we do not supply sale-or- return on monthly orders.
 Normal trade arrangements apply to shops atc.